scare-scale/ScareScale/src/content/movie/no-way-up-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /4woSOUD0equAYzvwhWBHIJDCM88.jpg
+synopsis: "Characters from different backgrounds are thrown together when the plane they're travelling on crashes into the Pacific Ocean.
+A nightmare fight for survival ensues with the air supply running out and dangers creeping in from all sides."
 ---
-Characters from different backgrounds are thrown together when the plane they're travelling on crashes into the Pacific Ocean.
-A nightmare fight for survival ensues with the air supply running out and dangers creeping in from all sides.